 Salesian Catholic Priest Father Anthony Pezzotta encounters the truth in the Bible

-Steeped in Catholicism, Anthony Pezzota entered the seminary in Bergamo in Italy at 11-years old.
+Steeped in Catholicism, Anthony Pezzota entered the seminary in Bergamo in Italy at 11.
 Even though he saw conflicts between Catholicism and the Bible, he focused on his calling to serve God and was ordained a priest in 1961.